ArtiLuca/algorithms-and-puzzles/LeetCode/Trees/Sorted Array to BST/README.md

 is verified for any $0 < \varepsilon < 1$, letting us conclude that:
 $T(n) = \Theta(n^{\log_{b}{a}}) = \Theta(n)$.

-The total **time complexity** is givien by maximum depth of the runtime recursion call stack, which is strictly bounded by the maximum height of the tree, which is $\lfloor \log_2 n \rfloor$.
+The total **time complexity** is given by the maximum depth of the runtime recursion call stack, which is strictly bounded by the maximum height of the tree, which is $\lfloor \log_2 n \rfloor$.

 **Note**: if we take into account the memory required to store the output tree itself, the total space complexity is $\mathcal{O}(n)$, but the helper memory stack takes only $\mathcal{O}(\log n)$.